tanksdude/tanks-game/README.md

     * C++ version has more stuff
 * Many people across the Interwebs who made StackOverflow and other forum posts
 * Lots of YouTube tutorials, GDC talks, and my CS professors providing assistance
+* The vague inspiration I had for this game back when I made it: some top-down Flash tank game.
+I've tried searching for it multiple times but have never found it, so given my continuously fading memories of that game I played, I'll probably never find out what it actually was.
+(No, it wasn't Wii Tanks (that's not a Flash game, come on!).
+I think the game had a more cartoonish than realistic artstyle.
+I don't remember if there were powerups.
+My closest guess was some old Atari game remade in Flash, but my searches didn't find anything useful.)

 ## More acknowledgements